Skip to main content

 Permission engine

-Define what your agents can and cannot do.
+Define what agents can and cannot do.

 Delegation chains